j-faria/kima/paper/paper.md

 It fits a sum of Keplerian curves to a timeseries of RV measurements, using the Diffusive Nested Sampling algorithm [@Brewer2011] to sample from the posterior distribution of the model parameters.
-This algorithm is extremely efficient on the multimodal and correlated posteriors that often arise in this problem.
+This algorithm can sample the multimodal and correlated posteriors that often arise in this problem [e.g. @Brewer2015].

 <!-- Additionally, -->
 Unlike similar open-source packages,
 **kima** calculates the fully marginalized likelihood, or _evidence_,
 <!--; see @Kass1995)  -->
-both for a model with a fixed number $N_p$ of Keplerian signals, or marginalising over $N_p$.
+both for a model with a fixed number $N_p$ of Keplerian signals, or after marginalising over $N_p$.
 For this latter task, $N_p$ itself is a free parameter and we sample from its posterior distribution using the trans-dimensional method proposed by @Brewer2014.